A fun (not to mention cute!) counting bear patterning activity for preschool or kindergarten.

 Just cut the patterns into individual strips, laminate, and use whenever you need as a fun math center.

-Want to grab yourself a copy of these rainbow bear patterns printables?
+Want to grab yourself a copy of these counting bear patterns printables?

 If you want to try this activity with your child, you can download the printable here:

 And so there we have it!
-I hope you enjoyed these rainbow bear patterns!
+I hope you enjoyed these counting bear patterns!